 The Nederlander Organization & Disney's The Lion King

-Over 10 million people have experienced the wonder and majesty of Africa by attending Disney’s The Lion King on Broadway now playing at the Minskoff Theatre, one of nine New York theatres owned by Nederlander.
+Over 10 million people have experienced the wonder and majesty of the East African Savannah by attending Disney’s The Lion King on Broadway now playing at the Minskoff Theatre, one of nine New York theatres owned by Nederlander.
 Since 1996, Nederlander and Disney Theatrical Productions have worked together to present Broadway theatergoers with the best in live entertainment including Disney’s Beauty and The Beast, Aida, Tarzan and The Little Mermaid.
-As part of the Nederlander's 100th anniversary corporate social responsibility initiative, these two Broadway leaders are shining the spotlight on the United Nation Foundation’s Nothing But Nets campaign to end Malaria in Africa -- a leading cause of death among children on the continent.
+As part of the Nederlander's 100th anniversary corporate social responsibility initiative, these two Broadway leaders shined the spotlight on the United Nation Foundation’s Nothing But Nets campaign to end Malaria in Sub-Saharan Africa -- a leading cause of death among children on the continent.

-Beginning March 27, 2012 through World Malaria Day on Wednesday, April 25, Nederlander theatres in New York, Chicago, Los Angeles, Durham, will inform audiences about malaria, a disease spread by a single mosquito bite that kills a child every 60 seconds in Africa.
-The Lion King will also inform its audiences about malaria at select performances on its national tour starting in Orlando on World Malaria Day.
-Theatregoers will be encouraged to take action by making a donation of $10 to Nothing But Nets that will cover the cost of purchasing a bed net, distributing it and educating communities on its use.
+Nederlander and Nothing But Nets launched the partnership in 2012 in celebration of World Malaria Day.
+Nederlander theatres in New York, Chicago, Los Angeles, Durham, informed audiences about malaria, a disease spread by a single mosquito bite that kills a child every 60 seconds in Africa.
+The Lion King also informed its audiences about malaria at select performances on its national tour starting in Orlando on World Malaria Day.
+Theatregoers were encouraged to take action by making a donation of $10 to Nothing But Nets.
+The donation covers the cost of purchasing a bed net, distributing it and educating communities on its use.

 Nederlander is celebrating 100th years as owners of historic theatres and concert venues as well as presenters of the world’s best in live entertainment.
 Under the guidance of Chairman James M. Nederlander, and President James L. Nederlander, the company operates a network of theatres in New York, Chicago, Durham, Los Angeles, North Charleston, San Diego, San Jose, Tucson, and London.
 The company is also a prolific producer of Broadway shows including Priscilla Queen of the Desert, Evita, and the upcoming production of Annie.